 Before Your Ceremony

-The Declaration of No Legal Impediment to Marriage gets signed either at your rehearsal, or on your wedding day prior to the ceremony.
-This form basically asks you both to declare that you are not married to someone else, that you’re over 18, and that you’re not siblings – and by signing it (with the help of an interpreter if necessary), you’re regarded as giving consent.
-I complete this form for you, read it out to you, and point where to sign.
+The Declaration of No Legal Impediment to Marriage gets signed either at your rehearsal or on your wedding day prior to the ceremony taking place.
+This form basically asks you both to declare that you are not married to someone else, that you’re over 18, and that you’re not in a prohibited relationship.
+I will complete this form for you, read it out to you, and point out where to sign.

 At Your Ceremony

-During the ceremony on your wedding day, there are four things that must happen:
+During the ceremony on your wedding day, four things must happen:

 - I must introduce myself by name as an authorised celebrant;